Freddie Freeman Player Props: Dodgers vs. Astros

 Freddie Freeman At The Plate

-- Freeman leads Los Angeles with a slugging percentage of .554, fueled by 40 extra-base hits.
+- Freeman leads Los Angeles in slugging percentage (.548) thanks to 40 extra-base hits.

-- He ranks third in batting average, seventh in on base percentage, and seventh in slugging among the qualified hitters in MLB play.
+- Among the qualifying batters in MLB, he ranks third in batting average, seventh in on-base percentage, and seventh in slugging.

-- Freeman has driven in a run in 29 games this season (38.7%), including 10 games with more than one RBI (13.3%).
-He has also driven in three or more of his team's runs in six contests.
+- Freeman has picked up an RBI in 38.2% of his games this season, with two or more RBI in 13.2% of his games.
+He has also driven in three or more runs in six contests.

+- He has scored in 48 of 76 games this season, and more than once 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.